1/24 Meng Fokker DR.I with Aviattic decal set ATT24013 and black and yellow painted linen sheets (ATT32064 and ATT32249)

 NEW!
 3d printed control columns for the Meng kit!

-Gerry works in close co-operation with Achim Engels, the German "all things Fokker" expert and replica aircraft builder and has kindly up-scaled the range to 1/24 scale and given me exclusive rights to them.
+Gerry works in close co-operation with Achim Engels, the German "all things Fokker" expert and replica aircraft builder and has kindly up-scaled the original 1/32 range to 1/24 scale and given me exclusive rights to them.

 The kit-supplied control columns do not reflect the differing styles of the series through "F.I" through "Late" designs.